arman-mishra562/internvault-backend/README.md

   - Full name
   - Contact email
   - WhatsApp number
+  - **Role** (new)
   - Domain
   - Price
   - Currency
 - View user's applications
 - Admin can view and manage all applications
 - Application status tracking (PENDING, APPROVED, REJECTED, IN_PROGRESS, COMPLETED)
+- Users can only have one active (PENDING or IN_PROGRESS) application at a time.

+### Payment Processing

+- Integrated with **Stripe** and **PayPal** for application payments.
+- **Google Pay** is supported through the Stripe integration.
+- Atomic payment transactions: Application status is updated to `IN_PROGRESS` only after a successful payment.
+- Webhooks for handling asynchronous payment confirmations from Stripe and PayPal.

 ### Dynamic Pricing

-- Country-based pricing plans using IP geolocation
+- Country-based pricing plans using IP geolocation.
-- Support for multiple currencies (USD, INR, GBP, EUR)
+- Support for multiple currencies (USD, INR, GBP, EUR).
-- Duration-based pricing (1-6 months)
+- Duration-based pricing (1-12 months).
-- Admin can manage pricing plans
+- Admin can manage pricing plans.
-- Fallback to default pricing if country-specific plans not found
+- Fallback to default pricing if country-specific plans are not found.
+- Carousel endpoint can be tested with a manual country override (e.g., `/api/pricing/carousel?country=IN`).

 ## API Endpoints